Barr under fire as Dems vow to investigate AG, call for impeachment

 "In your tenure as Attorney General, you have engaged in a pattern of conduct in legal matters relating to the President that raises significant questions for this Committee," wrote House Judiciary Chairman Jerry Nadler, D-Calif., in a letter confirming that Barr would testify, which he signed along with some of his fellow committee members.
 "In the past week alone, you have taken steps that raise grave questions about your leadership of the Department on Justice."

-Earlier this week four Department of Justice prosecutors resigned their posts after top DOJ officials stepped in to soften their 7-9 year recommended sentence of Stone after Trump tweeted about the case.
+Earlier this week, four Department of Justice prosecutors resigned to their posts after top DOJ officials stepped in to soften their 7- to 9-year recommended sentence of Stone following a tweet by Trump about the case.
 Democrats called the move "without precedent" and sharpened their already simmering criticisms of Barr.
-Stone was convicted of witness tampering, among other charges.

 DOJ PROSECUTORS RESIGN AFTER TOP BRASS REVERSES COURSE ON ROGER STONE SENTENCING